Recipe for Spätzlesalat (German Spaetzle Pasta Salad) in celebration of #SundaySupper’s Nostalgic Summer Recipes.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Today’s #SundaySupper is hosted by Coleen of The Redhead Baker and is celebrating Nostalgic Summer Recipes.
+Today’s #SundaySupper Nostalgic Summer Recipes is hosted by Coleen of The Redhead Baker.
 I made Spätzlesalat, a German pasta salad tossed with tomatoes, bacon, cheese, fresh herbs, and a light dressing.

-I made Kräuterspätzle, Herb Spaetzle, as the base.
+I made Kräuterspätzle, Herb Spaetzle, as the base and used a Spaetzle Press to make the notable shape.
+If you don’t have one, a large-holed colander and wooden spoon will work too.
 Chopped, fresh herbs are mixed right into the Spätzle batter before cooking.
 Use a combination of your favorite.
 I added chives, basil, parsley, and sweet mint.
-I used a Spaetzle Pressto make the Kräuterspätzle.
-If you don’t have one, a large-holed colander and wooden spoon will work too.

-To give the Spätzle a pasta salad feel, I mixed chopped bacon, halved grape tomatoes, and cubed Emmentaler cheese with the cooked pasta.
+To give the Spätzle a pasta salad flavor, I mixed chopped bacon, halved grape tomatoes, and cubed Emmentaler cheese with the cooked pasta.
 Chopped bell peppers or zucchini would also be nice additions.

 I used Black Forest bacon that was dry-rubbed with raw sugar, malted barley and spices.
 You can also use your favorite bacon or even speck.
 Emmentaler is a type of Swiss cheese available in the specialty cheese section of larger grocery stores.
 If unavailable, substitute with your favorite Swiss-style cheese.
 I finished by coating the salad in a light vinaigrette and sprinkling of fresh herbs.

 Check out what everyone else made to celebrate summer:

 - Blueberry Lavender Lemonade by Beauty and the Beets

 - Natural Pink Pineapple Lemonade by Food Lust People Love